saidaHF/InitiationToPython/pre-course.md

 ### Create a PyCharm project for the course

-- Download (or git-clone) course files
+- Download (or git-clone) the course files
 - In the conda prompt where the "course" environment is activated, type `where python` (in windows) or `which python` (in linux) to find out the path of the python executable for the "course" environment.